 Flight Time and Range

-The DJI Spark tops both categories, with a 16 minute flight time and a 2000 meter range, however that range is only if you purchase the optional remote with the $699 Fly More Package.
+The DJI Spark tops both categories, with a 16 minute flight time and a 2000 meter range, however you’ll only get that range if you purchase the $699 Fly More Package that includes a remote.
 Otherwise, the best range belongs to the Dobby at 200 meters.
 Unfortunately, the Dobby also logs the shortest flight time at 9 minutes.
 The Breeze has the second longest flight time at 12 minutes and it has a rather short 100-meter range.
 The range and flight time will vary depending on flight conditions and how you fly.
 The Hover Camera passport has a very limited range, but that is because it was developed to be mostly a Selfie Drone.
 Here are the drones ranked from best range to worst.

 The Zerotech Dobby in its folded up state is the smallest of the group.
 The Spark may not fold up, but it doesn’t need to as it is already pretty compact and is the second smallest.
 The Wingland S6 is just a little larger but is the thinnest of the group.
 The biggest is the Yuneec Breeze, but it still is small enough to fit into almost any backpack.
 Here they are smallest to largest.